OPEnSLab-OSU/Loom/ReadMe_Contributing.md

 We also encourage you to make a basic example(s) of using your module using Loom.
 This can resemble the example code of the hardware if it has an existing library that provides an example.
 The example(s) can demonstrate usage with or without the `LoomManager`.

 To create an example you will need generally to write a .ino file to use the module and a config.h file to specify the configuration (if using the `LoomManager`).
 You can use other examples as to guide your example.
+This typically amounts to showing the usage of the operation methods to demonstrate its intended functionality.

 Once you have written and tested you example(s), you can copy it into the Loom/examples directory.
 Note that there are number of folders in the directory, put your example in the category it matches best.
 If you restart Arduino, your example should be available from the File > examples > Loom dropdown menu.